GENERAL ASSEMBLY OF NORTH CAROLINA

 functions on behalf of a licensee for any violation of this Article.
 The civil

-penalty shall not exceed ten thousand dollars ($10,000) for each violation of this
+penalty shall not exceed ten thousand dollars ($10,000) for each violation of

-Article by a mortgage
+this Article by a mortgage

-broker or mortgage banker. broker, mortgage
+broker or mortgage banker. broker,

-person other than a licensee or exempt person.
+Article by a person other than a licensee or exempt person.

 (d) In addition to other powers under this Article, upon finding that any action of a person is in violation of this Article, the Commissioner may order the person to cease from the prohibited action.
 If the person subject to the order fails to appeal the order of the Commissioner in accordance with G.S.
 53-243.03, or if the person appeals and the appeal is denied or dismissed, and the person continues to engage in the prohibited action in violation of the Commissioner's order, the person shall be subject to a civil penalty of up to twenty-five thousand dollars ($25,000) for each violation of the Commissioner's order.
 The penalty provision of this section shall be in addition to and not in lieu of any other provision of law applicable to a licensee for the licensee's failure to comply with an order of the Commissioner.